vitorio/austinux.org/content/pages/home.md

 - <a class="twitter-follow-button" href="https://twitter.com/AustinUX" data-show-count="false">follow @AustinUX</a> on Twitter for retweets from your local peers.
 - [Watch this video](https://www.youtube.com/watch?v=Q_0J8K--9XI) and [read these slides](http://s3.amazonaws.com/vitorio/IntroAustinDesign20150623.pdf) from our June 2015 talk.

-😷 <span class="highlight">A gentle reminder that it's April 2020 and we're in the middle of a global pandemic.
-Stay home if you can.
+😷 <span class="highlight">It's June 2020 and we're still in the middle of a global pandemic.
+Wear a mask.
+Practice social distancing.
 Wash your hands.
-Practice social distancing.</span>
+Stay home if you can.</span>

+✊🏿 <span class="inverse">Black lives matter.
+[Protest safely, donate, and volunteer.](http://www.blmg.org)  [Support local, black-owned businesses.](https://www.austinmonthly.com/black-owned-businesses-to-support-in-austin/)  All design is a political act.</span>

 👇 Here's a curated list of active, UX- and design-related organizations and meetups in Austin, as of April 2020: